 In June of 2019, I traveled to the Functional Neurology Center is Minneapolis, Minnesota where I underwent a weeklong evasive evaluation and treatment.
 It was there that I discovered that my brain injury was the root of my problems and I finally felt like I had a chance at life again.
 I came back a "different person" as many people have told me.
 I continued to use the tools they taught me there to become better and better each day.
-I went out again in March of this year right as covid hit.
+I went out again in March of 2020 right as covid hit.
 It was then that all the pieces of the puzzle were finally together.

-Only a couple of months ago, all my doctors have finally come to the same conclusion, I truly have a traumatic brain injury that was the root of all my medical mess.
+It was a year ago this month, all my doctors finally came to the same conclusion, I have a traumatic brain injury from that 2006 event that has been the root of all my medical mess.
 As I write this, I am now medicine free and all my previous medical diagnosis have been removed.
 I have one standing medical diagnosis which is this, traumatic brain injury secondary to hypoxia resulting from strangulation.
 I am still working on rebuilding neuro pathways and I spend two hours each day working my brain so I can appear as I do to people today, "just fine".

-Over the last two years, I have often wished he had just shot me that night.
+Over the last several years of this excruciating journey, I have often wished he had just shot me when he had that gun to my head that night.
 The charges would have been clear, and his prosecution would have mostly likely been fair and just.
 Doctors would have easily seen my injuries and treated them accordingly.
 But that is not what happened to me.
-He used the silent weapon called strangulation that leaves the invisible injuries.
+He used the silent weapon called strangulation that often leaves invisible injuries.

-I will be honest and say that I do not know exactly what all it takes to make a law or the in and outs of it.
+I do not completely know or understand what it takes to make a law or the ins and outs of it.
 I know you will hear and read several testimonies.
-I know that someone will say as they have before, that my testimony while sad, does not support why strangulation should be a felony.
-My response to that is this, I can tell you with one hundred percent certainty, anyone who can stand before you and can tell you that strangulation should not be a felony has never laid on a floor pinned down as someone sits across their hips, with a monster's bare hands firmly wrapped around their throat, praying to God to save their life.
-That person has clearly never had their life and whether they live or die at that very moment held in the bare hands of another human being....
+I know that when it comes to opponent testimony someone will say as they have before, that my testimony while sad, does not support why strangulation should be a felony.
+My response to that is this, I listened to every minute of the expert testimony given in the Derek Chauvin murder trial about the impacts of strangulation and asphyxia, there is no reason to not be well informed.
+The testimonies are easily accessible on YouTube.

+I can tell you with one hundred percent certainty, anyone who can stand before you and tell you that strangulation should not be a felony has never laid on a floor pinned down as someone sits across their hips, with a monster's bare hands firmly wrapped around their throat, praying to God to save their life.
+That person has clearly never had their life and whether in the next few moments they live or die held in the hands of another human being....
 Literally.